systemd/systemd/ENVIRONMENT.md

 * `$SD_EVENT_PROFILE_DELAYS=1` — if set, the sd-event event loop implementation will print latency information at runtime.

+* `$SYSTEMD_PROC_CMDLINE` — if set, may contain a string that is used as kernel command line instead of the actual one readable from /proc/cmdline.
+This is useful for debugging, in order to test generators and other code against specific kernel command lines.

 systemctl:

 * `$SYSTEMCTL_FORCE_BUS=1` — if set, do not connect to PID1's private D-Bus